 The exceptions to ASX Listing Rule 10.11 are set out in ASX Listing Rule 10.12.
-Relevantly, Exception 11 of ASX Listing Rule 10.12 provides that an agreement to issue securities that is conditional on the holders of the company's ordinary securities approving the issue under ASX Listing Rule 10.11 before the issue is made is a permitted exception to ASX Listing Rule 10.11 (on the condition that the company does not issue the securities without obtaining such approval).
+Relevantly, Exception 11 of ASX Listing Rule 10.12 provides that an agreement to issue securities that is conditional on the holders of the company's ordinary securities approving the issue under ASX Listing Rule 10.11 before the issue is made is excepted from ASX Listing Rule 10.11 (on the condition that the company does not issue the securities without such approval).